 How to Build A Better Albuquerque

 Happy New Year!
 We here at GAHP are excited to welcome you to the inaugural issue of the Building A Better Albuquerque blog and newsletter.
-It is our hope that this blog will inform, educate, and inspire you to understand the impact having a home that is affordable means to the individuals and families we house and to the wider community.
-GAHP has spent nearly 30 years in our community building single family and multi-family homes.
+It is our hope that this blog will inform, educate, and inspire you to understand the impact of having a home that is affordable means to the individuals and families we house and to the wider community.
+GAHP has spent nearly 30 years in our community building single-family and multi-family homes.

 Our expertise lies in building affordable apartment homes for 55+ seniors and families with children who have low incomes, and we continually explore new projects and partnerships.
 The work can be painstaking and challenging, but it is highly rewarding.
 I hope that you will join us on our journey as we explore all the ways we can help build a better Albuquerque through quality, affordable housing.